seamusdemora/seamusdemora.github.io/MacStuff.md

   * Select the Full Disk Access item in the listing on the left side; this populates a list of apps on the right side
   * From the Finder window above, drag and drop the `cron` app into the app list on the right.
 Make sure it is checked to enable access.

-*Opinion: I wonder if the primary effect of Apple's "enhanced security" changes in Catalina has been to put a much larger burden on some users by forcing them to activate these work-arounds to get their tasks completed?*
+*Opinion: I wonder if the primary effect of Apple's "enhanced security" changes in Catalina has been to put a much larger burden on some users by forcing them to activate these work-arounds to get their tasks completed?*    [↩](#table-of-contents)

 ### 22. Getting Up to Speed on `zsh`